 PhD from University of Southern California

 Dr. Wang is an Assistant Professor in the Truman School of Public Affairs.
 He earned PhD in Policy, Planning and Development (public management track) from the University of Southern California in 2015.
-His research focuses on collaborative governance and strategic human resource management in the public sector.
+His research focuses on performance management and collaborative governance.
+His research on performance management explores how personnel management policies affect organizational-level outcomes such as employee turnover and organizational performance.
 His research on collaborative governance explores how to realize collaborative advantages and how power dynamics in collaboration affect network-level outcomes.
-His research on strategic human resource management explores how personnel management policies affect organizational-level outcomes such as employee turnover and organizational performance.

 PA 8150 Collaborative Governance